CoalTrain1618/Milestone_P1/README.md

 #### style.css
 ![style.css](./assets/images/w3c-Validation/cssValidation.png)

-Satisfied with the result of no errors accross all pages individually, I then tested the HTMl and CSS with URL testing method.
+Satisfied with the result of no errors across all pages individually, I then tested the HTML and CSS with the URL testing method.

 #### URL test HTML
 ![URL HTML](./assets/images/w3c-Validation/urlHtmlValidation.png)